Q: Why is the GSM necessary?

 A: The GSM is a living document that will be amended to address exceptions or newly encountered issues.
-However, when such circumstances do arise, judgment calls will need to be made on a case-by-case basis by the Senior Director for Marketing & Communications.
+However, when such circumstances do arise, judgment calls will need to be made on a case-by-case basis by University Marketing & Communications.

 Q: Can we use colors other than the official blue, yellow and gold on university graphics?

 A: No. Official university colors are to be used as indicated on all signature graphics.
 As a rule, no other colors may be used.
 The exclusive incorporation of the designated colors in university correspondence and official materials readily reinforces the university image.